Countries R to Y

 ROMANIA (BEST: 3RD IN 2005 AND 2010)

 Romania was among the first batch of Eastern European nations gagging to enter Eurovision when the barriers came down in 1993.
 Their first efforts met with mediocre results to put it mildly.
 It wasn’t until 2002 that an incredibly old-fashioned ballad landed them in the top ten, but this marked a major turning point.
 The Romanians backed up that result with another top ten finish, followed swiftly by consecutive top four results in 2005 and 2006, something quite unthinkable just a few years before.
 It’s true that they’ve had their share of help from diaspora and neighbours (hello Moldova!) but they’ve also submitted contemporary, competent songs that have been rewarded, such as the 2010 song which secured a second third-place.
 Up to and including 2015 Romania hadn’t missed a final in the semis-era.
 However in April 2016 their entry for the Stockholm contest was unceremonially thrown out just weeks before the contest as Romanian TV had defaulted on monies owed to the EBU.
-In 2018 their entry was eliminated in the semf-final for the first time, a feat repeated a year later.
+In 2018 their entry was eliminated in the semi-final for the first time, a feat repeated a year later.
+After more NQs they did not compete in 2024.

 RUSSIA (BEST: WON IN 2008)

 Russia (or as originally tagged at Eurovision, “Russian Federation”) strode into the contest in 1994 and have made quite an impact since.
 In their first years their entrants stood out visually from the competition, with amazing vermillion frocks, men with make up and, well, Alla Pugacheva (who made Terry Wogan think of Dick Emery!).
 As time went on the quirkiness turned into regular solid results.
 Highlights were undoubtedly the second place in 2000 for Alsou and third for faux-lesbians Tatu in a photo-finish in 2003, although in other years they were far from the worst performing “new country”.
 The addition of more and more of their former co-republics (with full voting rights even if eliminated in the semis) meant a top five finish was virtually guaranteed, and a first Russian victory in 2008 surprised few.
 A feeling of “mission accomplished” saw them miss the top ten the next three years, but from 2012 to 2016 they were clearly in it to win it again as those five contests saw two runners-up and a third place.
 Recent contests have also seen Russian entries openly booed by the audience, this has been attributed to Vladimir Putin’s homophobic politics and to a lesser extent Russian aggression in the Ukriane.
 They say out the 2017 contest in Kyiv as their chosen performer Julia Samoylova was banned from entering the Ukraine.
 A year later she was sent to the Lisbon contest where Russia failed to advance from the semi-final for the first time.
 Fortunes were restored at the end of the decade with a third place in Tel Aviv.
+Since their invasion of Ukraine in early 2022 they have been banned from competing.

 SAN MARINO (BEST: 20TH IN 2019)

 The tiny nation surrounded by Italy made its debut in 2008.
 It finished last in it’s semi despite some critical acclaim and they decided not to return in 2009 or 2010, but have happily been back in the mix since 2011.
 Valentina Monetta sang for them three years in a row and it was third time lucky in 2014 as they finally squeaked into the final for the first time, only to finish third last.
 All Monetta’s songs plus the 2015 effort were written by Eurovision evergreen Ralph Siegel.
-Turkish entertainer brought their second ever final place in 2019 and achieved their best placing.
+Turkish entertainer Serhat brought their second ever final place in 2019 and achieved their best placing.

 SERBIA (BEST: WON IN 2007)